-Plant clinics are opportunities for members of the public to get help and information for solving gardening problems.
-If you would like a plant or insect identified or a disease diagnosis, bring as much information to the plant clinic as possible, including plant samples or photographs.
+Master Gardener Plant clinics are opportunities for members of the public to get help solving gardening problems, or finding out about the latest sustainable garden practices.
+If you would like a plant or insect identified or a disease diagnosed, please bring as much information to the plant clinic as possible, including plant samples or photographs.

 - How long has the problem existed?